stride3d/stride-docs/en/manual/files-and-folders/project-packages/create-a-package.md

 ### [Command line](#tab/command-line)

-If your IDE of choice isn't included in this list, you can create a new package from the terminal via the `dotnet` command.
+If your IDE of choice isn't included on this page, you can create a new package from the terminal instead via the `dotnet` command.

 ```bash
 dotnet new classlib --name MyGame.MyLibrary